una-dinosauria/Rayuela.jl/README.md

 cd ..
 ```

-Also make space for results
+Also make a directory for the results

 ```
 mkdir -p results/sift1m